decofma/voice-ai-agent-frontend/README.md

 };
 ```

-**  Note: This ensures that all application logic (starting calls, fetching results) is handled seamlessly.
+This ensures that all application logic (starting calls, fetching results) is handled seamlessly, as if the backend were running on the same port.